Jalur Gemilang – the stripes of glory

 The moon and star represent Islam, the main religion of the country.
 The yellow colour of the moon and star represents the Yang di Pertuan Agung (or paramount ruler) who is looked upon by Malaysian Muslims as the leader of the faith.
 The 14 points of the star serve the same purpose as the 14 horizontal stripes.
 The blue background symbolizes unity for all Malaysians.

-A very early design of the country's flag, in 1905, featured four different coloured bands representing the four states namely Perak, Selangor, Negri Sembilan, and Pahang.
+A very early design of the country's flag, in 1905, featured four different coloured bands (from top: white, red, yellow and black) representing the four states namely Perak, Selangor, Negri Sembilan and Pahang.
 In the centre, an oval in white with a running tiger.

 As more states joined, the Malay Federation was founded on 1 February 1948.
 Two years later, a new flag was introduced.